slmjkdbtl/dirty_rust/README.md

 ### notes & caveats

-- upon initialization each module has its hidden `static` state that dies when program ends
 - `app::init()` also overrides default panic behavior (also display messages to screen if `window` is initiated)
 - currently using OpenGL 2.1 for better compatibility, but might change to gfx-hal in the future
-- currently no proper error handling (a lot of internal panics, but with pretty error screen)
 - on Windows, `audio::init()` must be called before `window::init()`, for some reason it crashes if tried to get audio device after SDL initialization
-- planning on adding scripting support
 - ui style is a tribute to [MEKA](http://www.smspower.org/meka/), thanks for keep making awesome tools